ibm-cloud-docs/vpc/vpn-onprem-cisco.md

 ```
 {: codeblock}

-Create a crypto map to pull together the various elements of the VPN tunnel, and activate it on the outside interface.
+Create a crypto map to pull together the various elements of the VPN tunnel, and activate it on the outside interface. `150.239.170.57` is the public IP of the IBM policy-based VPN gateway.

 ```sh
 crypto map ibm_vpc 1 match address outside_cryptomap_ibm_vpc_zone2